MrBruz/Tiresias_Backend/README.md

 # Tiresias_Backend
 #### Repo for my work on the tiresias(backend part) project.
 Currently unfinished but feel free to have a look.
-## Current Status: Pre-Alpha
+## Current Status: Alpha
-### In the right conditions the core features of this program works but not much else has been done like documenation or advanced features.
+### Most of core features of this program works but not all features have been added and documentation may be scarse.

 ## Main Focus/Goal: